June 2017 Companion gardening and worm composting with SEEDS

 Summer at the outdoor garden.

 June has been an amazing month!
 So much growth in the garden and a steady core group of volunteers to help with the workload has made me feel so grateful.
 One of our volunteers has returned from a 6-month long backpacking trip and we had to say farewell to a woman travelling back to her home country of Malaysia.

 I thought this month I would elaborate and explain more about the companion planting we are doing.
-Come down during volunteer hours and get your hands dirty, I’d love to answer your questions.
+Come down during volunteer hours (listed at the bottom of the site) and get your hands dirty, I'd love to answer your questions.

 The Nasturtiums are in bloom and crawling all through the gardens, their flowers are edible and the plant is beneficial to the garden.
 When planted with squash they keep away squash bugs and repel a number of other harmful insects from fruit and veggie crops.
 If aphids appear on the nasturtiums it is a sign there is a lime deficiency in the soil and a dusting of lime will help get things back on track.
 Planting nasturtiums within the garden will improve the growth and flavour of neighbouring crops.
 Some crops that benefit from this companion are potatoes, radish, cucurbits and any member of the cabbage family.
 (A cucurbit is a plant in the gourd family-melons, pumpkin, cucumber, squash.)

 Our berries are ripening nicely, we will have red currants and raspberries soon enough!
 We had our first kindergarten class come in for a visit from the Hume School and they helped with adding comfrey to the potato patch and make some comfrey tea.
 We had to let the comfrey tea sit for a couple weeks, it was so stinky!
 We diluted it and applied to some of the veggie crops.
 It is high in calcium, potassium, and phosphorus and rich in vitamins A and C and when the leaves are added to the soil around potatoes it is said to increase the yield.